pinetree1/crispr-dav/Install-and-Run.md

         exit

-(6) On the host, open a browser to view the report file, index.html, in /Users/xyz/temp/deliverables/GENEX_CR1.
+(6) On the host, open a browser to view the report, index.html, in /Users/xyz/temp/deliverables/GENEX_CR1.

 The general steps for analyzing your own project via the docker are similar.
 You'll need to prepare a set of input files: conf.txt, amplicon.bed, site.bed, sample.site, fastq.list, and run.sh, similar to those in the examples; and prepare reference genome or amplicon sequence.
 The important thing is to share your data directories with the container.
 For example, assuming that there are 3 directories on the host related to your project: